TrDiTu/TrDiTu/README.md

 ## Hi there 👋
+🌱 I’m currently learning JS
+⚡ Fun fact: The Great Pyramid of Giza, the only one of the Seven Wonders of the Ancient World still standing.
 <!--
 **TrDiTu/TrDiTu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.